microsoft/nova-facade/packages/nova-react-test-utils/README.md

 ```

 The `prepareStoryContextForTest` is needed to make sure the context passed to `play` function during unit tests execution contains the `novaEnvironment`.

-#### Can I swap out the graphitation MockPayloadGenerator for something else?

-Yes, in `getNovaDecorator` in `options` param you can supply a `generateFunction` which will be used to
-generate data instead of the `MockPayloadGenerator`.
-Use this if you want to use the
-`MockPayloadGenerator` supplied by `relay-test-utils`.